 Want to see where the Sons of Liberty plotted the American Revolution?
 Or raise your glass at the oldest bar in Boston?
 Visit these historic Boston bars and taverns where Bostonians still gather today.

-Yes, Boston's Patriots loved their brew and hatched some of their best revolutionary plots while quenching their thirst in the historic Boston bars and taverns that you can still visit today.
+Yes, Boston's early Patriots loved their brew and hatched some of their best plots against the Redcoats while quenching their thirst in their favorite local watering holes.

-So if you're visiting Boston and want to tell your friends and colleagues back home that you toured historic sites and saw with your own eyes where the Sons of Liberty planned the American Revolution, these historic watering holes should be on your "must visit" list.
+So if you're visiting Boston and want to tell your friends back home that you toured historic sites and saw with your own eyes where the Sons of Liberty planned the American Revolution, put these historic bars and taverns on your "must visit" list.

 Who knows, you might even sit in the very same spot where Paul Revere or George Washington raised a glass.

-The Green Dragon Tavern dates back to 1654, and is the oldest historical Boston bar.
+The Green Dragon Tavern dates back to 1654, and from that perspective, it is the oldest historical Boston bar.

 Of course, the original wasn't exactly in the same location where you'll find it today, although it was nearby. . . the tavern moved around a few times back in the early days.

 The original building no longer exists - it was apparently razed in the 1850s - although you can see a small sketch of it on the wall.

 But no matter.
-Paul Revere talks in his memoirs about meetings that he and the other Sons of Liberty - Samuel Adams, John Adams, Dr. Joseph Warren, and others held here.
+Paul Revere writes in his memoirs about clandestine meetings that he and the other Sons of Liberty - Samuel Adams, John Adams, Dr. Joseph Warren, and others - held in the Green Tavern.

-When they began to worry that the Redcoats were going to march to Concord to look for munitions, this is where they met to organize an eavesdropping operation so that they could overhear British plans.
+When they began to worry that the Redcoats were going to march to Concord to look for munitions, the tavern is where they organized an eavesdropping operation to overhear British troops discuss plans.

-In fact, the Sons of Liberty met here so often that the Green Dragon, as the current establishment claims, come to be called the "Headquarters of the American Revolution."
-Later, in 1788, the Patriots met in this pub to draw up a resolution to support the Federal Constitution.
+Did the Sons of Liberty really meet here so often that the Green Dragon, as the current establishment claims, come to be called the "Headquarters of the American Revolution?"
+It's possible.
+Later, in 1788, the Patriots met in the pub to draw up a resolution to support the Federal Constitution.

-So when you stop by this historic Boston bar for a brew, you're truly following the footsteps of American history, even if the location of those footsteps has shifted a bit.
+So when you stop by this historical Boston bar for a brew, you truly are following the footsteps of American history, even if the location of those footsteps has shifted a bit.

-The Tavern features bands on most nights, except for Monday nights when comedians take the stage.
+The Tavern features bands on most evenings except on Mondays, typically open mic night.
 Shows start at various times, depending on the day of the week and the act.
 There's occasionally a small cover charge.

 Paul Revere had also been a good friend of Dr. Warren, and he and other Patriots frequently met at the Warren Tavern for a few brews.
 Revere often remarked that it was one of his favorite watering holes.
 General George Washington also stopped by for "refreshments" while visiting a friend in Charlestown.

-Even though the Warren Tavern is close to the Charlestown part of the Freedom Trail and not far from Bunker Hill, you'll usually see mostly locals (or "Townies," as Charlestowners call themselves) and professionals who work nearby, with perhaps just a table or two of Boston visitors soaking up the historic ambiance.
+Even though Warren Tavern is close to the Charlestown part of the Freedom Trail and not far from Bunker Hill, you'll usually see mostly locals and professionals who work nearby, with perhaps just a table or two of Boston visitors soaking up the historic ambiance.

-Whenever I eat there, I feel awed by the idea that I might be sitting in the same spot where Paul Revere and George Washington sat 200+ years ago.
-Of course, unlike current visitors, they didn't get to enjoy sports on the flat-screen TVs at the bar.
+This is a place where you literally might be sitting in the same spot where Paul Revere and George Washington sat 200+ years ago.
+Of course, unlike current patrons, they didn't get to enjoy sports on the flat-screens at the bar.

-Bell in Hand was built in 1795 and is America's oldest continuously operating tavern (not counting Prohibition, which shut down every legitimate bar in the U.S.).
+Bell in Hand Tavern served its first drink back in 1795 and is America's oldest continuously operating tavern (except during Prohibition, which shut down every legitimate bar in the U.S.).
 It's located around the corner from the Green Dragon, in Boston's historic downtown.

-In fact, if you want to get a sense of being one of the most historic Boston bars, go early in the day because once the music starts, you won't be thinking about the Founding Fathers and Founding Mothers.
+In fact, if you want to get a sense of being one of the most historic Boston bars, go early in the day because once the music starts, you won't be thinking about Founding Fathers or Founding Mothers.

-Jimmy Wilson, Boston's last Town Crier, built Bell in Hand after he retired from town crying - um, shouting out the town's news - and of course, "Bell in Hand" refers to the bell that he used to carry around while on the job.
-He reported on all the big events of his time - the Boston Tea Party, the Declaration of Independence, the Battle of Bunker Hill, the Defeat of the British.
+Jimmy Wilson, Boston's last Town Crier, opened Bell in Hand when he retired after a 50-year career of shouting out the town's news.
+"Bell in Hand" refers to the bell that he used to carry around while on the job.
+He reported on all the big events of his time: the Boston Tea Party, the Declaration of Independence, the Battle of Bunker Hill, the Defeat of the British.
 And what better place to keep up with the local news and gossip during retirement than in his own popular pub?

 Bell in Hand has occupied a couple of other sites including one on Devonshire Street before moving to its current location but the bar is believed to be the original from the pub's initial 1795 location on Congress Street.
 You can see one of the original signs with a hand holding a bell in Boston's Old City Hall, near the Benjamin Franklin Statue on the Freedom Trail.

-Early Bell in Hand patrons included Daniel Webster and Paul Revere (who lived to a ripe old age and seems to have frequented every Boston bar for miles around during his long lifetime - you have to wonder how he squeezed in time to spark a revolution, not to speak of crafting his famous bells and silver bowls.)
+Early Bell in Hand patrons included Daniel Webster and Paul Revere.
+(Revere seems to have frequented every Boston bar for miles around during his long lifetime - you have to wonder how he squeezed in time to spark a revolution, not to speak of crafting his famous bells and silver bowls.)

-But . . . if you're imagining that they were quaffing down pints of ale, not so!
+But . . . if you're imagining that Bell in Hand habitués were quaffing down shots of whiskey, rum or gin, not so.

-Jimmy Wilson didn't believe in "hard stuff" (no doubt he'd seen more than his share of alcohol-fueled street brawls such as the one that led to the Boston Massacre during his Town Crier stint), so the Bell in Hand served only Smith's Philadelphia Cream Ale until 1919.
+Jimmy Wilson didn't believe in "hard stuff" (no doubt he'd seen more than his share of alcohol-fueled street brawls such as the one that led to the Boston Massacre during his Town Crier stint), so Bell in Hand served nothing stronger than Smith's Philadelphia Cream Ale until 1919.

 Those days are long past.
-In addition to being one of the oldest Bostons bars, Bell in Hand features live music plus DJs every night of the week.
+Bell in Hand features live music plus DJs every night of the week.
 Tuesdays spotlight karaoke music.
 You can even try some trivia on Mondays.

-With 2 floors, 5 bars, and large plasma TVs, Bell in Hand is one of the hottest nightspots in the Faneuil Hall area.
+With 2 floors, 5 bars, and large screens, Bell in Hand is one of the liveliest nightspots in the Faneuil Hall area.
 Expect to pay a cover charge on after a certain point on most nights, when this historic bar morphs into a popular Boston dance club that attracts lots of college students and a mostly 21-to-30-something crowd.